Should I Start A Relationship Blog? 10 Reasons Why Writing About Your Partner Helps

 Blogging has become a popular way of discussing ideas with others.
 The term blog is a short version of the term weblog.
 Blogs are websites where people can post their opinions, articles, stories, photos, videos, and whatever else is on their minds, including material based on their relationships—romantic and otherwise.

-If you decide to start a blog about your relationship, be sure to discuss the idea with your partner.
+If you decide to start a relationship blog, be sure to discuss the idea with your partner.
 There should be no surprises once you start posting.
 If your blog does not enhance your relationship, you may want to reconsider switching your blog's focus.

 Why blog?
 Does everything have to be public?